-Whether or not you were tech savvy enough to attend the January 2018 Computer Electronics Show (CES) in Las Vegas to get a glimpse of tech trends and gadgets for the coming year, there is no question, technology is rampant.
-While there are literally hundreds of impending technological advancements ready to infiltrate the market, like a fashion show, there are a select number the business world will find advantageous.
+Whether or not you were tech-savvy enough to attend the January 2018 Computer Electronics Show (CES) in Las Vegas to get a glimpse of tech trends and gadgets for the coming year, there is no question, technology is rampant.
+While there are literally hundreds of impending technological advancements ready to infiltrate the market, like a fashion show, there is a select number the business world will find advantageous.
 By now, you have “googled” the trending buzzwords like AI, AR, VR, MR, and IoT only to find yourself drilling down into Internet infinity to find answers.
 These acronyms are surfacing as trends for 2018, but really what are they?
 How have they evolved for today’s uses?

 What Are This Year’s IT Trends and Uses

 Most of the IT trends for 2018 are not exactly new.
 It is how technology evolves and changes as well as their application that makes them new.
 The way we use our devices and computers today is far removed from the way we used them five years ago, and the same will be true five years out.

 Think of artificial intelligence as knowhow that is offered by machines (computers and devices) versus people.
 Today, companies use AI to help carry out the tasks people find difficult or time-consuming.
 True AI is based on a system that is able to learn on its own including the ability to improve on previous findings for continued knowledge and enhancements.
 Similar to artificial intelligence programs and often mistaken for AI, machine learning is that part of AI in which we rely on machines to learn for us.
 Predictions are made for precise forecasting based on relevant computer programming.

 Today’s Uses for AI and Machine Learning.
 While there are too many to list, a number of variations, and some controversy over what encompasses true AI and Machine Learning, some modern examples include: